MysterV/minecraft-modpack-ff/README.md

 made with [packwiz](https://packwiz.infra.link/)

 ## Mods list
-everything is *vanilla-friendly* and mostly client-side
+Everything is mostly *client-side*.

+### mildly *game-breaking*
+1. [gravestone-mod](https://modrinth.com/mod/gravestone-mod) - save player items on death (creates a new block that exists until you pick up your items)

+### fully *vanilla-friendly*

-QoL improvements that add/change functionality
+QoL improvements that add/change functionality to vanilla mechanics
 1. BetterF3
 2. client-tweaks - minor things like stop placing offhand torches with food in hand
 3. controlling - keybind search